tdwg/bdq/tg2/_review/docs/terms/bdqffdq/index.md

 - SubClass Of: Assertion; IssueConcept
 - Notes: The data quality report concept describing a the result of a test in the negative, that is identifying the potential absence of data quality.
 If a problem was found the ResponseResult is expected to carry a a value of IS_ISSUE, if a potential problem was found that needs human review the ResponseResult is expected to be of POTENTIAL_ISSUE, otherwise if the ResponseStatus is RUN_HAS_RESULT,  the ResponseResult is expected to be NOT_ISSUE.

 ********************

+### IssueConcept

+- Name: bdqffdq:IssueConcept
+- Preferred Label: Issue Concept
+- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting expressed data quality needs.
+- SubClass Of:
+- Notes: Issue terms are expressed in a negative sense, they identify data that do not or may not conform to quality needs.

+********************